BloomTech-Labs/human-rights-first-police-be-a/INSTALLATION_INSTRUCTIONS.md

 ### Enviornment Variables

 - `PORT` - API port (optional, but helpful with FE running as well)
+- `BE_DATABASE_URL` - connection string for deprecated postgres database.
+This is being payed for for no reason.
-- `DATABASE_URL` - connection string for postgres database
+- `DS_DATABASE_URL` - connection string for ds database we are currently connected to
 - `OKTA_URL_ISSUER` - The complete issuer URL for verifying okta access tokens. `https://example.okta.com/oauth2/default`
 - `OKTA_CLIENT_ID` - the okta client ID.
 - `LOCAL_DATABASE` - connection string for your local database